PaulaRS/paula-ramos-silva/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an evolutionary biologist and bioinformatician with over 16 years experience in research and education.
-I combine large-scale omics data (genomics, transcriptomics and proteomics) with advanced microscopy to address diverse questions, from the evolution of bacterial cells to the formation of animal skeletons.
-My approach is to identify/compile the genetic machinery involved in these processes and to trace their evolutionary paths across species in order to discover major transitions under global change.
+I bring over 16 years of diverse experience in tech support, research, and education to the table as a seasoned bioinformatician and molecular biologist.
+Throughout my career, I've integrated large-scale omics data with advanced microscopy techniques to delve into deep evolutionary questions, from the evolution of bacterial spores to the formation of animal skeletons.
+With a flexible approach, a service-oriented mindset, and a relentless drive for results, I'm now seeking a new opportunity where I can elevate my passion for multi-omics data to the next level.

-{{< icon name="download" pack="fas" >}}My{{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}}Download my{{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.